-Ever wondered what Power Query is, and how it works?
+Ever wondered what the Microsoft Office add-in Power Query is and how it works?
 If so, you have come to the right article.

 Part 1: Frequently asked questions about Power Query

 1. What is Power Query?
 When should I use it?

-Power Query is a user-friendly and powerful Excel add-in that allows you to import, clean and consolidate data.
+Power Query is a user-friendly and powerful Office 365 add-in that allows you to import, clean and consolidate data.
 You’ll want to use Power Query when:

 - Processing large amounts of data (where Excel is limited to one million rows)